jscodefix/scrum-time/README.md

 - developed with Ruby 3.1
 - assumes input data (files) are clean and normalized
 - times are specified in UTC
-- working hours are configurable
+- working hours are configurable and configured as 13:00 to 21:00 UTC (which is 09:00 to 17:00 ET)

 ## Discoveries
 - adding a single require 'rspec' line to any spec.rb activates RSpec in Intellij